luismavs/lens_calibrate/README.md

 This will create tiff file you can use to figure out the the lens distortion values (a), (b) and (c) using hugin.
-It will also create a lenses.conf where you need to fill out missing values.
+It will also create a lenses.conf where you need to fill in missing values.

 If you don't want to do distortion corrections you need to create the lenses.conf file manually.
 It needs to look like this: